adaptris/interlok-docs-legacy/pages/adapter/adapter-optional-components.md

 ## Javadoc ##

-Interlock comes automatically with some javadocs for its installed components.
+Interlok comes automatically with some javadocs for its installed components.
 The javadocs file can be found into `${adapter.home}/docs/javadocs`.
-You can access the javadocs by opening a browser at <http://localhost:8080/adapter-web-gui/javadocs>. **N.B** You will have to login into the Adapter UI to see the javadocs.
+You can access the javadocs by opening a browser at <http://localhost:8080/interlok/javadocs> if the adapter is started.

+{% include note.html content="You will have to login into the Adapter UI to see the javadocs." %}

-Optional components javadocs can be open in two ways:
+Optional components javadocs can be open edin two ways:

-- **The javadocs are within a folder:** Open your browser at <http://localhost:8080/adapter-web-gui/javadocs/optional/your-component/index.html> **e.g.** <http://localhost:8080/adapter-web-gui/javadocs/optional/xml-security/index.html>.
+- **The javadocs are within a folder:** Open your browser at <http://localhost:8080/interlok/javadocs/optional/your-component/index.html> **e.g.** <http://localhost:8080/interlok/javadocs/optional/xml-security/index.html>.
-- **The javadocs are in a jar file:** Open your browser at <http://localhost:8080/adapter-web-gui/javadocs/your-component.jar/index.html> **e.g.** <http://localhost:8080/adapter-web-gui/javadocs/optional/adp-swiftmq-3.0.3-RELEASE-javadoc.jar/index.html>.
+- **The javadocs are in a jar file:** Open your browser at <http://localhost:8080/interlok/javadocs/your-component.jar/index.html> **e.g.** <http://localhost:8080/interlok/javadocs/optional/adp-swiftmq-3.0.3-RELEASE-javadoc.jar/index.html>.

 If you've added an optional components following the steps explained above you can copy the javadocs jar file into `${adapter.home}/docs/javadocs` to be able to access it via the browser.
 You will have to restart your adapter to be able to access the javadocs.